 For patients with malignancy the principle causes of raised intracranial pressure (ICP) will be the presence of space-occupying tumours or obstructive hydrocephalus.
-It should not be forgotten however that rarely other causes (such as hypertension, head injury, non-tumour space-occupying lesions (such as abscess) or excess cerebral spinal fluid production) may be the cause and require additional expertise.
-Cardinal features are headache and vomiting which may be associated with hypertension and bradycardia.
+It should not be forgotten however that rarely other causes, for instance: hypertension, head injury, non-tumour space-occupying lesions (such as abscess) or excess cerebral spinal fluid production, may be the cause and require additional expertise.
+Cardinal features are headache and vomiting, which may be associated with hypertension and bradycardia.
 Fundoscopy may be helpful, showing papilloedema and loss of retinal venous pulsation.
-In extreme situations there may be depression of consciousness, false localising signs and pupillary abnormalities suggesting imminent coning.
+In extreme situations there may be depression of consciousness, false localising signs and pupillary abnormalities, suggesting imminent coning.

 Treatment / drug therapy

 In an emergency situation if the history and clinical signs indicate imminent coning, nurse the patient in a position with head elevated and give dexamethasone IV 8mg and repeat 4 hourly if needed.
-Consider prophylactic gastroprotection whilst patient is on high dose corticosteroids.
+Consider prophylactic gastroprotection (omeprazole oral 20mg daily or lansoprazole oral 30mg daily) whilst patient is on high dose corticosteroids.
 When the situation is under control manage as below.

 Treatment depends on cause:

 - There is a therapeutic option available: Go to section A below